prabhatu012345/Install-Docker-Engine-on-Debian/README.md

 This is the easiest way to install docker engine on debian machine.

-  curl -fsSL https://test.docker.com -o test-docker.sh
+  $curl -fsSL https://test.docker.com -o test-docker.sh
-  sudo sh test-docker.sh
+  $sudo sh test-docker.sh